Hamlet: Dramatic structure

 Modern editors have divided the play into five acts, and each act into scenes.
 The First Folio marks the first two acts only.
 The quartos do not have such divisions.
-The division into five acts follows Seneca, who in his plays, regularized the way ancient Greek tragedies contain five episodes, which are separated by four choral odes.
+The division into five acts follows Seneca, who in his plays, regularised the way ancient Greek tragedies contain five episodes, which are separated by four choral odes.
 In Hamlet the development of the plot or the action are determined by the unfolding of Hamlet's character.
 The soliloquies do not interrupt the plot, instead they are highlights of each block of action.
-The plot is the developing revelation of Hamlet's view of what is "rotten in the state of Denmark."
+The plot is the developing revelation of Hamlet's view of what is "rotten in the state of Denmark".
 The action of the play is driven forward in dialogue; but in the soliloquies time and action stop, the meaning of action is questioned, fog of illusion is broached, and truths are exposed.

 The contrast between appearance and reality is a significant theme.
 Hamlet is presented with an image, and then interprets its deeper or darker meaning.
 Examples begin with Hamlet questioning the reality of the ghost.
 It continues with Hamlet's taking on an "antic disposition" in order to appear mad, though he is not.
 The contrast (appearance and reality) is also expressed in several "spying scenes": Act two begins with Polonius sending Reynaldo to spy on his son, Laertes.
 Claudius and Polonius spy on Ophelia as she meets with Hamlet.
 In act two, Claudius asks Rosencrantz and Guildenstern to spy on Hamlet.
 Similarly, the play-within-a-play is used by Hamlet to reveal his step-father's hidden nature.